 This is the report of an international working group proposing case definition criteria for Parkinson’s disease (PD)-related fatigue.

 Neuroimaging study showing that fatigue in Parkinson’s disease (PD) is associated with changes in the brain that are different than depression or sleep and also different from older adults without Parkinson’s who had fatigue.
-These results suggest PD-related fatigue is a unique neurobiologic syndrome.
+These results suggest that PD-related fatigue is a unique neurobiologic syndrome.

 The brain engages unique networks to maintain cognitive performance under fatiguing conditions.
 When these compensatory networks fail the rate of performance decline increases steeply.